 Buying tires for your motorcycle online can save you a ton of cash.
-But doing this requires that you know quite a bit more about the tires you need to make sure you get the right ones for your bike.
-To help you out, we’ve put together this guide about how to read a motorcycle tire, so you can be informed about what exactly tires are on your bike now and what tires you need to replace them.
-It looks confusing at a glance, but it’s simple to understand, and great knowledge to have as a rider!
+But doing this requires you to make sure you get the right ones for your bike.
+To help you out, we’ve put together this guide about how to read a motorcycle tire, so you can be informed about not only the tires on your bike now, but what tires you need to replace them.

 Stretching the life of a motorcycle tire is NOT the way to save money.
 Quick, scroll down before you crash!